pypt/cepelinai-emoji/cutlet-emoji-proposal/cutlet-emoji-proposal.md

 <!-- The proposer must certify that the images have appropriate licenses for use by the Unicode consortium, and list the type of license. -->

-The cutlet emoji general concept image is own work (author can't draw really), released into public domain.
+The cutlet emoji general concept image is own work, released into public domain.

 Sample images used in this proposal are licensed under Creative Commons license.